Chetan Sharma © Getty Images

 Soon Srikkanth stepped out to Eddie Hemmings to be stumped by Jack Russell.
 At 65 for 2, with a middle-order that had not really fired in the recent times, the signs were ominous.
 It was with a sense of dwindling hope that the large crowd saw an unusual form walking out at No 4.
 Chetan had no pretensions as a batsman when he walked out in the middle.
 In 56 previous ODIs, he had crossed the 20-run mark just once for a highest of 38 not out!
 That should speak volumes for his reputation as a batsman.

 Chetan, who had been criminally profligate with the ball, had been promoted above the likes of Dilip Vengsarkar, Mohammad Azharuddin and Kapil Dev.

 India had been on the receiving end of pinch hitters in those days.
 In the previous season, Wasim Akram had often walked out with jaunty abandon to swing his mighty bat and many a One-Day International with it.
 Five days earlier, Sohail Fazal had struck three gigantic sixes at Sharjah, coming in ahead of Javed Miandad and Ijaz Ahmed.
 Now, India had decided to gamble with some sort of a hitter of their own.
 The question was: Would it pay off?

 It almost didn’t.
-Sharma was just three when he skied Hemmings and Robin Smith dropped a relatively easy catch on the boundary.
-Sharma did not look back.
+Chetan was just 3 when he skied Hemmings and Robin Smith dropped a relatively easy catch on the boundary.
+Chetan did not look back.